 Templates and tools for proposal writing and budgeting:

-Follow these steps when an organizational funder has agreed to make a charitable grant:
+Follow these steps when an organizational funder has agreed to make a gift or charitable grant:

 Step 1: Contact OCFRgrants@asu.edu